Oleander is a beautiful shrub that blooms all summer long.

 Learn more about oleander

 This shrub produces beautiful white or pink flowers all summer long.
 Its long leaves are typical of Mediterranean plant flora.

 Use in hedges, wind-breakers or simply standing alone.
 Oleander needs mulch in winter to protect its leaves and roots from the cold.

-In summer, abundant watering is recommended during heat waves, especially for potted oleander.
+In summer, water in abundance during heat waves, especially for oleander in pots.

 Easy to care for and to grow, oleander is without doubt one of the most beautiful summer-flowering shrubs.

-Greatly increase flower-bearing thanks to fertilizer suited to tomatoes and vegetables.
+Trigger massive flower-bearing with fertilizer suited to tomatoes and vegetables.